 TECA holds 501c3 status with the US Inland Revenue Service, enabling donations to be fully tax-efficient.

-Last month The English Concert fulfilled the first of its commissions from Carnegie Hall, New York to present three Handel operas-in-concert in three successive seasons, with his early operatic masterpiece, Radamisto.
+The English Concert is fulfilling its commissions from Carnegie Hall, New York to present three Handel operas-in-concert in three successive seasons, the first one took place in 2013 with his early operatic masterpiece, Radamisto.
 David Daniels led a cast that included Brenda Rae, Luca Pisaroni, Joélle Harvey and Patricia Bardon, and the performance was directed by The English Concert's Artistic Director, Harry Bicket, himself no stranger to conducting Handel at the Metropolitan Opera and other great US opera houses.

 Members of TECA